 Caty recently retired, following 39 years as a Clinical Psychologist in Bellingham.
 Her Ph.D. was from the University of Chicago, focusing on mental health and adult development.
 She was a founding member in 1993, and served on the executive board, of Associates in Mental Health, a local independent practice association.
 She now serves on the Advisory board for the Palliative Care Institute (WWU).
 Born and raised in the Northwest, her extended family here spans ages 1 to 96.
 Her hopes include access to quality healthcare for all.
 She joined the UCNW Board in October 2020.

-Dr. Vince Foster is grateful to have the opportunity to serve on the Unity Care NW (UCNW) Board of Directors, having served as an EAP provider to the employees of UCNW, (formerly Interfaith CHC), as well having worked with their management in community task force projects over the last 25 years his wife and he have lived in Bellingham.
+Dr. Vince Foster is grateful to have the opportunity to serve on the Unity Care NW Board of Directors, having previously served as an Employee Assistance Program provider to UCNW employees.
+He and his wife have lived in Bellingham for over 25 years.

 He is a semi-retired psychologist with a Masters in Addiction Counseling.
 His professional background includes over 40 years in health care as a mental health services provider along with 22 years as a clinical supervisor and mental health program manager.